jfaghm/OceanEddies/README.md

 ```

 ## LNN
-A tracking algorithm (now surpassed by MHA) for eddies.
+A tracking algorithm (surpassed by MHA) for eddies.

 ### Requirements
  + Matlab